Triangle Offers Low-Cost or Free Outdoor Summer Concert Series

 211 Pittsboro St.

-Enjoy free live music every through October 7, 5-8 p.m.
+Enjoy free live music every Friday starting April 27, 5-8 p.m.
 Food, beer and wine will be offered.
 A variety of food trucks are returning this season.
 Above picture courtesy of The Carolina Inn.

 Meadowmont Music Series

-Featuring big name bands each month from 6:30-8:30 p.m. with free parking.
+Featuring big name bands each month from 6:30-8:30 p.m. at the Meadowmont Gazebo.
 Bring your friends and family and have a picnic or enjoy dinner from food trucks.
-2016 dates: April 16, May 21 and Sept.
-10.
+2018 dates: May 19 and Sept.
+15.

 620 Market St.